 Need Another Option?
 Try Stated Income Mortgages

-If the standard method fails, try applying for a mortgage with stated income.
+If the standard method fails, try applying for a mortgage with a stated income.
 This is where a mortgage broker can come in super handy.
-Mortgage brokers have access to lenders who offer stated income mortgage approvals.
+Mortgage brokers have access to lenders who offer stated-income mortgage approvals.

 The best part about stated income mortgages is that the rates and terms are very consistent with what the big banks offer.
 There is simply more flexibility and options when you work with a mortgage broker.

 A stated income mortgage is where the lender looks at your gross and net incomes and lets you borrow money based on a common-sense lending approach.
 In fact, the larger your down payment is or the more equity you have, the easier the process is and the less scrutiny you will face.